1Vortexx/X-ORBIT-Desktop/README.md

 ## Getting Started

-X-ORBIT is account-gated.
+X-ORBIT is account-gated to prevent abuse.
 To get access:

 1. Visit the [Support Portal](https://xorbit.org/support)
 2. Register for an Account Services account